EQT (EQT) Q3 Earnings: Taking a Look at Key Metrics Versus Estimates

 - Natural gas - Sales volume: 595,642.00 MMcf compared to the 591,651.10 MMcf average estimate based on four analysts.

-- Operating revenues- Pipeline, net marketing services and other: $145.17 million versus the four-analyst average estimate of $149.76 million.
-The reported number represents a year-over-year change of +23.8%.
+- Operating revenues- Pipeline, net marketing services and other: $145.17 million compared to the $149.76 million average estimate based on four analysts.
+The reported number represents a change of +23.8% year over year.

 - Total Natural Gas and Liquids Sales, Including Cash Settled Derivatives: $1.75 billion versus $1.64 billion estimated by three analysts on average.

-- Natural gas sales, including cash settled derivatives: $1.59 billion versus the two-analyst average estimate of $1.59 billion.
+- Natural gas sales, including cash settled derivatives: $1.59 billion compared to the $1.59 billion average estimate based on two analysts.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report